Uniform Child Custody Jurisdiction and Enforcement Act: Exclusive, Continuing jurisdiction

-For an example of #1, the parents divorce in Texas, and mother and children move to Mississippi.
+For an example of #1, the parents divorce in Texas, and the mother and children move to Mississippi.
 The father continues to live in Texas and the children maintain a significant connection to Texas by visiting Texas often and spending their summers there.
-Three years later father files suit in Texas to modify custody.
+Three years later the father filed suit in Texas to modify custody.
 The mother attempts to transfer jurisdiction to Mississippi.
-The UCCJEA, which was designed to prevent forum shopping, prevents her attempt by providing protection to an issuing court's jurisdiction that made an initial child custody determination unless: ..."or... the child's parents, and any person acting as a parent do not presently reside in this state".
+The UCCJEA, which was designed to prevent forum shopping, prevents her attempt by protecting an issuing court's jurisdiction that made an initial child custody determination unless: ..." or... the child's parents, and any person acting as a parent do not presently reside in this state".

-For an example of #2, parents divorce in Texas, mother and children move to Mississippi, Father moves to California.
-Because the children and both parents no longer live in Texas, the courts of Texas will have lost their exclusive, continuing jurisdiction to modify their own custody orders.
-For most practical purposes, that means that jurisdiction to modify those orders will most likely not be in Texas, but, rather, in the state where the children and at least one parent have taken up residence (here, Mississippi).
+For example in #2, the parents divorce in Texas, the mother and children move to Mississippi, Father moves to California.
+Because the children and both parents no longer live in Texas, the courts of Texas will have lost their exclusive, continuing jurisdiction to modify their custody orders.
+For most practical purposes, that means that jurisdiction to modify those orders will most likely not be in Texas, but, rather, in the state where the children and at least one parent have taken up residence, here, Mississippi.

 Modification of custody determination

-Once a custody determination has been made, a court of another state does not have authority to modify the determination, unless the state with jurisdiction determines that it does not have jurisdiction as noted above, or any state court determines that the child, parents, and any acting parents do not reside in the state which has jurisdiction.
+Once a custody determination has been made, a court of another state does not have authority to modify the determination, unless the state with jurisdiction determines that it does not have jurisdiction as noted above, or any state court determines that the child, parents and any acting parents do not reside in the state which has jurisdiction.

 To continue with the example of an initial custody determination above, let us say that Chris' father gets custody of Chris in the Iowa courts, and the mom moves to Arkansas.
 If Chris spends the summer with his mom in Arkansas, his mom cannot go to the Arkansas courts and attempt to modify custody - Iowa has continuing jurisdiction.

 Emergency orders

-A state which does not otherwise have jurisdiction may enter a temporary emergency order, if the child is in danger and needs immediate protection.
-After issuing such order, the state court should determine if there is an existing custody order from another state in effect.
-If there is an existing order, the emergency court must allow a reasonable time period for the parties to return to the state having jurisdiction, and argue the issues to the court with jurisdiction.
+A state that does not otherwise have jurisdiction may enter a temporary emergency order if the child is in danger and needs immediate protection.
+After issuing such an order, the state court should determine if there is an existing custody order from another state in effect.
+If there is an existing order, the emergency court must allow a reasonable time for the parties to return to the state having jurisdiction, and argue the issues to the court with jurisdiction.

 If there is no previous child custody order in existence, the emergency court's order will remain in effect until a determination is made in a court having "home state" jurisdiction over the child.
 If no determination is made, and the emergency court's state becomes the home state of the child, the emergency order becomes a final determination of custody...